Get Answers to These FAQs We Hear the Most

 Punitive Damages After a Drunk Driving Accident

 In some cases, the behavior of the defendant was so despicable that the court may decide to award punitive damages.
 This type of award is rare, and it is designed to not only punish the guilty party, but also to use the guilty party as an example to discourage other people from committing the same offense.
-Though it is difficult to obtain punitive damages, an experienced personal injury lawyer can pursue punitive damages by proving that the drunk driver showed conscious disregard for the safety of other South Carolinians when he chose to drive on our roadways after drinking alcohol.
+Though it is difficult to obtain punitive damages, an experienced drunk driving accident lawyer can pursue punitive damages by proving that the drunk driver showed conscious disregard for the safety of other South Carolinians when he chose to drive on our roadways after drinking alcohol.

 Contact a South Carolina DUI Accident Lawyer

-How long do I have to file a DUI accident lawsuit?
+South Carolina Statute of Limitations: How long do I have to file a DUI accident lawsuit?

 In the field of law, certain time limits dictate how long a legal action can be brought against someone.
 This is known as a “statute of limitations” and is a part of the legal system in every state, including South Carolina.
 The rules change from state to state, as the legislature in each state determines what the rules are.